mmaleck/chondrocyte/README.md

 ## Citation

-If you use chondrocyte and want to cite it, you can either cite this website or the following paper.
+If you use chondrocyte and want to cite it, you can either cite this website or one of the following papers.

 ```
 @article{Maleckar2018,